argoproj/argo-workflows/docs/tls.md

 *Recommended for: dev*

-This is the default setting.
-Everything is sent in plain text.
+This is the default setting: everything is sent in plain text.

 To secure the UI you may front it with a HTTPS proxy.